 Delta Branding and Marketing

-The Delta Conservancy and Delta Protection Commission met with community members and business owners throughout the Delta to collect ideas and visions for a Delta brand.
-The consultant designed three different logos, tag lines, and colors, which were taken to the community for review and discussion.
-From those meetings the consultants developed a final logo approved by the Commission and Conservancy boards.
+With the help of a marketing consultant, the Delta Conservancy and Delta Protection Commission met with community members and business owners throughout the Delta to collect ideas for the Delta brand.
+Three different logos, taglines, and colors were taken to the community for discussion, and from those meetings the final Delta logo was developed and approved by the Commission and Conservancy Boards.

 5-Year Delta Marketing Plan

-- Create a Unified Tourist Perception of the Delta
+- Create a unified tourist perception of the Delta

-- Empower Partnership and Collaboration with Stakeholders
+- Empower partnership and collaboration with stakeholders

-- Improve the Guest Experience and Visitor Services
+- Improve the guest experience and visitor services

 Visit CA Delta Website